 This reminded me about all the elements of proof that can add more credibility and believability to your copy.

 So I came up with a formula.
 I call it “FORCEPS.”
-Think of a pair of forceps, which is commonly used by surgeons for extracting.
-In this case, think of it as a way to “surgically extract” as much doubt as possible from your copy!
+Think of a pair of forceps that surgeons commonly use.
+In this case, it’s a way to “surgically extract” as much doubt as possible from your copy!

 FORCEPS is an acronym that stands for:

 - Credential proof,